-Credit unions can benefit greatly from collecting and storing information to leverage Big Data.
-The cost of building a data warehouse can be steep, though.
-If you’re considering building a data warehouse for your credit union, it’s important to know what you’re getting yourself into.
+Credit unions can benefit significantly from collecting and storing information to leverage Big Data.
+The cost of building a data warehouse is one of the challenges of applying Big Data and Analytics.
+If you’re considering building a data warehouse for your credit union, it’s essential to know the costs and on-going upkeep involved.

 Here are a couple of common issues associated with building a data warehouse for the credit union industry.